How to solved – Soft & Hard 404 Errors

 - 301 redirect it to the closest related page if it was removed on purpose.

 First, you have to locate all the linking errors on the site.
 Similar to finding all errors in linking for a large scale website, you can use crawling tools.
-However, crawling tools may not find orphaned pages, which are pages that are not linked from anywhere within the navigational links or from any of the pages.
+However, crawling tools may not find orphaned pages.
+Orphaned pages are not linked from anywhere within the navigational links or from any of the pages.

-Orphaned pages can exist if they used to be part of the website, then after a website redesign, the link going to this old page disappeared, but external links from other websites might still be linking to them.
+Orphaned pages can exist if they used to be a part of the website.
+Then after a website redesign, the link going to this old page disappears, but external links from other websites might still be linking to them.
 To double check if these kinds of pages exist on your site, you can use a variety of tools.